-Charter, Buy or Lease a Falcon 2000
+Charter or Hire a Falcon 2000

 The Dassault Falcon 2000 features a large in-flight accessible baggage area, a full service galley, and nine large circle windows on both sides of the cabin, allowing for panoramic views and a naturally-lit interior.
 Its notably wide body provides for ease of stretching or walking, and its range accommodates for non-stop flights anywhere in the continental U.S.

 |Width||7.68 ft||2.34 m|

 |Height||6.17 ft||1.88 m|

 |Area||1024.00 ft³||29.00 m³|